Contact us today for your Free Quote

 Pumpkins – Be ahead of the carve

-Pumpkin carving is a fang-tastically fun and creative activity for you and your family this Halloween season, but did you know that 14.5 million pumpkins are anticipated to go uneaten in the UK this Halloween.
-Amazingly, it is estimated that 60% of people in the UK will buy at least one pumpkin, with only 8% of buyers cooking with it, creating tonnes of food waste.
+Pumpkin carving is a fang-tastically fun and creative activity for you and your family this Halloween season, but did you know that nearly 16 million pumpkins are expected to go to waste in the UK alone?
+That’s around 95 million meals worth of pumpkins!

 Every part of the standard supermarket Halloween pumpkin is edible, apart from the stalk.
 Pumpkins are nutrient-dense, containing a lot of vitamins and minerals and relatively few calories.
 The pumpkin contains an abundance of vitamins A, C, and E, which boost your immune system.